peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  Long.MAX_VALUE</code> in.NET or <code>Long.MAX_VALUE</code> in Java) if this
  number is other than zero but the lowest set bit is at 2^63 - 1 or greater.
-(Use <code>GetLowBitAsEInteger</code> instead if the application relies on the exact value of the lowest set bit position.)
+(Use <code>GetLowBitAsEInteger</code> instead if the application relies on the exact value of the lowest set bit position.).

 ### GetLowBitAsEInteger
     public EInteger GetLowBitAsEInteger()